mrevans7/ST558_Project2/Tuesday-Report.md

 With an accuracy of 0.5823184, we conclude that the Logistic Regression Model is better at predicting whether or not a Mashable article will get more or less than 1,400 shares.

+However, as a whole, we note that both models are not particularly great at predicting whether or not an article will get more than 1,400 shares.
+This could be because the variables that were selected for exploration in this project are not the most important variables in making this prediction.
+Without doing a more extensive analysis, it is hard to say.

+This analysis is still important for showing the different ways that models can be created.
+If one were looking to get more complex, further methods for choosing variables for analysis and the regression model could be investigated.
+One could also look at building a model based on random forests or boosted trees to compare the results of those methods.